jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 Level: Intermediate
 Technologies: SFSB EJB
 Summary: The `shopping-cart` quickstart demonstrates how to deploy and run a simple Java EE 6 shopping cart application that uses a stateful session bean (SFSB).
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `shopping-cart` quickstart demonstrates how to deploy and run a simple Java EE 6 application that uses a stateful session bean (SFSB).
+The `shopping-cart` quickstart demonstrates how to deploy and run a simple Java EE 6 application that uses a stateful session bean (SFSB) in Red Hat JBoss Enterprise Application Platform.
 The application allows customers to buy, checkout, and view their cart contents.

 The `shopping-cart` application consists of the following: